tjglwcz/bike_data_case_study/README.md

 ## Introduction

-This project was made as a part of an optional Capstone Project in the Google Data Analytics Professional Certificate on Coursera.
+This project was completed as part of an optional capstone project for the Google Data Analytics Professional Certificate on Coursera.
-I took the role of a junior data analyst working in the marketing analyst team at **Cyclistic**, a bike sharing company from Chicago.
-My main task was to understand how casual riders and annual members use Cyclistic bikes differently.
-The insights are going to be the base for a new marketing strategy to convert casual riders into annual members.
-I used R for data cleaning, and visualized my findings using Tableau.
+I took on the role of a junior data analyst working in the marketing analytics team at **Cyclistic**, a bike-sharing company based in Chicago.
+My main task was to understand how casual riders and annual members use Cyclistic's bikes differently.
+The insights would form the basis of a new marketing strategy to convert casual riders into annual members.
+I used R to clean the data and Tableau to visualise my findings.

 ## About the company